IBM/watson-nao-robot/README.md

 ## 13. Update the NAO Robot Choregraphe Behaviour with service credentials and Node-RED URL

-Open the NAO robot project (WatsonNaoRobot.pml) file under `choregraphe/watson_nao_robot` folder with the Choregraphe.
+Open the NAO robot project (`WatsonNaoRobot.pml`) file under `choregraphe/watson_nao_robot` folder with the Choregraphe.
 Connect to the NAO robot using the `Connection/Connect` to menu from Choregraphe.

 #### Update Watson Speech to Text credentials in the Behavior
-* Select the `behavior.xar` file in the project folder strcuture in the top left pane.
+* Select the `behavior.xar` file in the project folder structure in the top left pane.
 * Double click the `WatsonSTT Python Script` box in the choregraphe canvas pane.
 * Update the Watson Speech to Text credentials in the `auth` variable in the Python code inside the `Python Script` box as shown below.